Coefficient Giving: History

-More recently, Open Philanthropy has launched collaborative funds in partnership with philanthropic donors, including the Lead Exposure Action Fund and the Abundance and Growth Fund.
+Open Philanthropy has launched collaborative funds in partnership with philanthropic donors, including the Lead Exposure Action Fund and the Abundance and Growth Fund.
 In November 2025, Open Philanthropy was renamed Coefficient Giving, signaling an expansion toward operating multi-donor funds that other philanthropists can join.

 Grantmaking

-In 2023, Coefficient Giving directed over $750 million in grants through recommendations to Good Ventures and other philanthropic partners.
+In 2024, Coefficient Giving directed over $650 million in grants through recommendations to Good Ventures and other philanthropic partners.

+Coefficient Giving is organized as a limited liability company and has affiliated tax-exempt nonprofit organizations.

 Cause selection

 Coefficient Giving selects causes to work on using three criteria: